 What is a Fourteen Eyes Alliance?

 Similar to the Nine Eyes alliance, the Fourteen Eyes Alliance came into existence as an extension of the original surveillance agreement.
 This alliance comprises fourteen countries, as the name suggests.
-However, it goes by the official name as SIGINT Seniors Europe (SSEUR).
+However, it goes by the official name SIGINT Seniors Europe (SSEUR).

 What Does the Surveillance Mean for VPN Users and How to Avoid the Surveillance?